albar965/littlenavmap-manual/src/en/MENUS.rst

 Note that airports might be hidden on the map depending on zoom distance and airport type.

+ILS and GLS/RNP feathers are hidden with the related airports too.

+Display, labels and airport diagram features can be changed in options on the pages :ref:`options-map-display` and :ref:`options-map-labels`.

 .. _show-airports:

 |Show Airports| Show Airports